Basecamp Dorobo Fly Camp is a very simple set-up in a broad valley, deep in the Mara Naboisho bush.

 In common with all properties in the Mara, early-morning balloon safaris can be booked at Basecamp Dorobo.
 These last approximately one hour, followed by a bush breakfast with sparkling wine and then a game drive, arriving back at camp around mid-morning.
 There are several launch areas and you can expect to be woken as early as 4.00am.

-Our viewThis Fly Camp, with shower water warmed by the sun and unfussy bush meals, is a real opportunity to experience the Naboisho wilderness with the people of the local community – the Maasai camp staff and askaris.
-We weren’t able to stay the night at Basecamp Dorobo, but we loved the back-to-nature simplicity of the minimal-footprint infrastructure here.
+Our viewThis camp, with simple facilities and unfussy bush meals, is a real opportunity to experience the Naboisho wilderness with the people of the local community – the Maasai camp staff and askaris.
+We haven't yet been able to visit the refurbished camp, but when we last called in, we loved the back-to-nature simplicity of the minimal-footprint infrastructure here.

-Ideal length of stay: One or two nights; Basecamp Dorobo Fly Camp works well in combination with Basecamp Maasai Mara or Basecamp’s Eagle View
+Ideal length of stay: One or two nights; Wilderness Camp works well in combination with Basecamp Maasai Mara or Basecamp’s Eagle View

 Directions: Access is via Ol Seki/Naboisho airstrip with a transfer time of around thirty minutes, depending on whether you stop for game-viewing.

 Accessible by: Fly-and-Transfer

 Owner: Owned by the Norwegian Basecamp Foundation, founded by Svein Wilhelmsen – a non-profit tourism organisation which aims to encourage responsible tourism and has three camps in the Mara region of Kenya (run as Basecamp Explorer Kenya), Spitsbergen and the Pyrenees.

 Food quality: A full cooked breakfast is served alongside a limited range of fruit and cereals